intel-unesp-mcp/infieri2019-session1/README.md

 ## Remote access to the testing platform

 This document assumes that the testing platforms have been setup and are ready to use.
-We will be using a state-of-the-art server - loaned by Intel - with two high-end Intel Xeon processors (each with 18 cores, 2 threads/core) and five Intel Xeon Phi coprocessors (each with 60 cores, 4 threads/core), as well as several Intel software development tools.
-To simplify nomenclature, we will refer to the testing platform as “the host” (or “the host system”), and the Xeon Phi™ coprocessors installed in the host system as “mic0”, “mic1”, ..., “mic4”.
+We will be tow server.
+The first one is a state-of-the-art server - loaned by Intel - with two high-end Intel Xeon processors (each with 18 cores, 2 threads/core) and five Intel Xeon Phi coprocessors (each with 60 cores, 4 threads/core), as well as several Intel software development tools.
+To simplify nomenclature, we will refer to this server as “the host” (or “the host system”), and the Xeon Phi™ coprocessors installed in the host system as “mic0”, “mic1”, ..., “mic4”.
+The second one is a KNL server - with one KNL processors (68 cores, 4 threads/core). we will refer to this server as “the KNL host”.

 Participants should work alone or in pairs on a workstation - preferably running Linux or Mac - with Internet access.
 All the exercises are